ngxs/store/docs/concepts/select.md

 These options can also be provided through the `@SelectorOptions` decorator at a Class or Method level in order to configure the behavior of selectors within that scope.
 The following options are available:
 #### `suppressErrors`
 - `true` will cause any error within a selector to result in the selector returning `undefined`.
-- `false` results in these errors propogating through the stack that triggered the evaluation of the selector that caused the error.
+- `false` results in these errors propagating through the stack that triggered the evaluation of the selector that caused the error.
 - **NOTE:** _The default for this setting will be changing to `false` in NGXS v4.
 The default value in NGXS v3.x is `true`._